Can I tell you my sad story?

 If you study Disney, you can’t help but feel elated about how they entertain us with their parks and resorts, recreation and sports, movies and spas—just to make our world a fun place.

-If you study KissMetrics, you can’t help but smile at Neil Patel’s and Hiten Shah’s remarkable analytics products, delivered from the toolkit of their experience and expertise, aimed at providing serious startups with valuable data to help them succeed.
+If you study KissMetrics, you can’t help but smile at Neil Patel’s and Hiten Shah’s remarkable analytics products, delivered from the toolkit of their experience and expertise, aimed at providing serious startups with valuable data and content marketing insights to help them succeed.

 The analytics gurus constantly provide new products with poise and professionalism, which makes their users happy.